Home Cage Analyser

 Studies of social interactions

-Rodents utilised in research are typically housed in small cages where they eat, sleep, drink, groom and interact socially.
-Animals are often placed in these cages from weaning and often establish social hierarchies and behaviours dependent on this social group.
-Currently, standard research design is to remove the rodent from the home-cage environment and placed in an unfamiliar apparatus.
+Rodents establish social hierarchies and behaviours dependent on their social group.
+A standard within rodent research is to remove the rodent from the home-cage and place in an unfamiliar apparatus.
 However, tests that measure behaviour are reliant on minimising influence on the outcome.

-ActualHCA isn’t just a cage you can house your rodents in, it really is the true-home cage.
-The same home-cage the rodents are born, reared and housed in, where they establish their social groups.
+ActualHCA isn’t just a cage you can house your rodents in, it really is the true-home cage, where they establish their social groups.
 The system is highly compatible with modern high density individual ventilated caging (IVC) systems.

 The system collects two levels of data, the first is positional and locomotive data.
-Rodents are subcutaneously chipped and a specially designed baseplate which contains a series of RFID antennae sits beneath the cage, the baseplate is read every 0.8 seconds to record the locomotive and positional behaviour of each individual rodent as well as their relationship to cage mates.
+Rodents are subcutaneously chipped and a specially designed baseplate which contains a series of RFID antennae sits beneath the cage, the baseplate records the locomotive and positional behaviour of each individual rodent as well as their relationship to cage mates.

-The second level of data collected is behavioural data, the systems camera produces high grade video and IR LED lighting is placed above the cage so light and dark are indistinguishable to the camera.
-Our computer learning specialists have manually annotated thousands of hours of footage and created our capture software which is specifically designed to automatically detect behaviour.
+The second level of data collected is behavioural data, the systems camera produces high grade video and IR LED lighting is placed above the cage.
+Our capture software is specifically designed to automatically detect behaviour from this footage.
 Frame by frame the positional data from the baseplate is matched to the behavioural detection from the camera and software, the data sets are perfectly synchronised with zero drift.

 The combination of the capture software, the camera and the baseplate gives you this rich set of data over long periods of time, something that has never been sustainable with manual observation.